asgaardlab/natural-language-test-prioritization/README.md

 ---

 Our approach was applied and evaluated with the data of the *Prodigy Math game* from our industry partner [Prodigy Education](https://www.prodigygame.com/main-en/).
-Our approach consists of two main steps: (1) automatic identification of the tested game feature(s) from natural language test case descriptions and (2) prioritization of test cases based on the game features that are highly-used by players.
+Our approach consists of two main steps: (1) automatic identification of the game feature(s) that are covered in manual test cases described in natural language and (2) prioritization of test cases based on the game features that are highly-used by players.

 **(1) Zero-shot classification**: we used three techniques/models with strong zero-shot classification capabilities and different combinations (ensembles) of those techniques/models: